jagmoreira/Friggen-Awesome-CV/README.md

     $ xelatex resume.tex
     ```

-    In addition, if you have `latexmk` installed you can use the provided Makefile to automate the compilation process:
+    Alternatively, if you have `latexmk` installed you can use the provided Makefile to compile:

     * To create the pdf file: `$ make` or `$ make all` or `$ make resume.pdf`
     * To clean up temporary latex files: `$ make decrap`